-We will receive the proceeds from any exercise of the warrants for cash, but not from the resale by the Selling Stockholders of the shares of Class A Common Stock, the private placement warrants or the sale of the shares underlying the private placement warrants or the LGM Common Units.
+We will receive the proceeds from any exercise of the August 2024 Warrants for cash, but not from the resale by the Selling Stockholders of the shares of Class A Common Stock underlying the August 2024 Warrants.

-We will bear all costs, expenses and fees in connection with the registration of the shares of Class A Common Stock and the private placement warrants.
-The Selling Stockholders will bear all commissions and discounts, if any, attributable to their respective sales of the shares of Class A Common Stock and private placement warrants.
+We will bear all costs, expenses and fees in connection with the registration of the shares of Class A Common Stocks.
+The Selling Stockholders will bear all commissions and discounts, if any, attributable to their respective sales of the shares of Class A Common Stock.

 Our shares of Class A Common Stock are listed on The NYSE American LLC ("NYSE American") under the symbol "FLYX."
-On August 15, 2024, the closing sale price per share of our Class A Common Stock was \$3.97.
-Our public warrants are listed on NYSE American under the symbol "FLYX.WS."
-On August 15, 2024, the closing sale price per warrant of our publicly traded warrants was \$0.55.
+On October 23, 2024, the closing sale price per share of our Class A Common Stock was \$2.45.

-Investing in our Securities involves risks that are described in the "Risk Factors" section beginning on page $\underline{6}$ of this prospectus.
+Investing in our Securities involves risks that are described in the 'Risk Factors'' section beginning on page 6 of this prospectus.

-Neither the Securities and Exchange Commission nor any state securities commission has approved of disapproved of the securities to be issued under this prospectus or determined if this prospectus is truthful or complete.
+Neither the Securities and Exchange Commission nor any state securities commission has approved or disapproved of the securities to be issued under this prospectus or determined if this prospectus is truthful or complete.
 Any representation to the contrary is a criminal offense.